Executive Perspectives

 Platform

-Binomial connects code, workflows, governance signals, and AI-assisted activity into a single operating model for engineering performance.
+Binomial connects code, workflows, governance signals, and AI-assisted activity into a model leadership can use for investment, remediation, vendor review, and AI-spend decisions.